4.79% Barclays Retirement Interest-Only Mortgage New For 2026

 Mortgages for Over 70s

 Halifax understands that at this age there are more considerations to be taken into account when it comes to mortgages, such as medical considerations, pension payments, and related expenses.
-As such, they have created a range of products designed to meet the needs of those aged over 70.
+As such, they have created.

 So if you’re considering taking out a mortgage and you’re over 70, then consider Halifax – they have the resources to help ensure you’re making an informed decision.
 Halifax Mortgages for Pensioners Over 70